Skip to main content

 A transvaginal ultrasound is a pelvic ultrasound performed with a wand inserted into the vagina, which gives a much clearer view of the ovaries and uterus.
 It is sometimes required, sometimes optional.
 We always discuss alternatives and your comfort level before the appointment.

 Scan results typically take 24 to 72 hours to be read by a radiologist and sent back to us.
 Urgent or critical findings are usually called within hours.
-We message you with a plain-English summary as soon as we review the report.
+We message you with a summary as soon as we review the report.

 Insurance usually covers abdominal imaging when there is a clinical reason like persistent pain or abnormal labs.
 CT and MRI often require prior authorization, which our team handles.
 Ultrasound is usually covered without a prior auth.